Coventry Energy Fund

 Supported by Coventry Building Society

-If your household satisfies each of the 4 criteria above, you can apply for support through the Coventry Energy Fund.
+If your household satisfies each of the 4 criteria, you can apply for support through the Coventry Energy Fund.

 • Long term diagnosed and treated health conditions e.g., COPD